tinymce/tinymce-docs/plugins/formatpainter.md

 **Usage with toolbar button**

 1. Position the cursor at the source content to retrieve the formatting.
-2. Toggle the `Format Painter` button to read the formatting.
+2. Enable the `Format Painter` button to copy the formatting.
 3. Select the goal content to apply the formatting.

+**Result**: The formatting from the source content is applied to the goal content.

 **Usage with keyboard**